KairoNX/controller/src/components/global/chat-widget/README.md

 ✅ Custom chat widget is active and working
 📍 Located in bottom-right corner
-🎨 Styled to match Slide branding
+🎨 Styled to match Zenus branding
 💬 Ready to receive messages (currently simulated)

 To connect to a real backend, modify `custom-chat-widget.tsx` to send messages to your API or use one of the third-party services above.